microsoft/datashaper/README.md

 # DataShaper

 This project provides a collection of components for executing processing pipelines, particularly oriented to data wrangling.
 Detailed documentation is provided in subfolders, with an overview of high-level goals and concepts here.
+Most of the documentation within individual packages is tailored to developers needing to understand how the code is organized and executed.
+Higher-level concepts for the project as a whole, constructing workflows, etc. are in the root [docs](./docs/) folder.

 ## Motivation